fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/lectures/tools.md

 ```
 [g73x595@csci112 ~]$ ./read_nums
-Enter five integers:
+Enter five integer numbers, separated by spaces:
 1 2 3 4 5
+You entered the following numbers:
-The numbers you entered are 1, 2, 3, 4, 5
+1, 2, 3, 4, 5
 ```

 But I can also use redirection to use a file to enter them.
 (Recall that our